Sakrac/DaisyStats/README.md

 # Usage

-The simple way to use Daisy Stats is to expert a .csv file from a spreadsheet program and drag it to the program icon.
+The simple way to use DaisyStats is to export a .csv file from a spreadsheet program and drag it to the program icon.
 This is works great on PC but not on mac.
 The workaround is to open a terminal window (click the magnifying glass in the upper right corner, type terminal and hit enter) then drag the mac executable (samples/daisystats_mac) into the termina window followed by the .csv file and then hitting enter on the keyboard.

 The program will run for a little while and generate quite a large image in the same folder as the .csv file.
 Fast performance is not a priority for this project.
 There are a variety of csv file samples to review in the samples folder along with pre-built executables.